The Value and Core Purpose of Assessment at Stanley Park High

 - Learning Review Weeks

-From September 2016, each half term, the school will hold Learning Review Weeks.
+Each half term, the school will hold Learning Review Weeks.

 Learning Review Weeks are formal weeks in the school calendar when students will bring home their exercise books and folders to allow Parents and Carers to have a school focused discussion with their child and review their learning.
 This will include looking through their work, discussing the feedback that has been provided by teachers and identifying any areas for development.
 There will also be an opportunity to make comments or raise any areas of concern, so that issues can be addressed immediately with tutors or subject staff.

-Learning Review Weeks will take place during the weeks shown in Appendix A. Further information about the process will be sent to all Parents towards the end of September.
+Learning Review Weeks will take place during the weeks shown in Appendix A.

 Data is entered in accordance with the schedule in Appendix A. Each Data Entry period generates a sequence of meetings to determine the appropriateness of each student’s progress, with interventions initiated if progress is deemed to be of concern (See Intervention Policy).